 Risk: The possibility of an event occurring that will have an impact on the achievement of objectives.
 Risk is measured in terms of probability and severity.

 Probability: The likelihood or chance that something could happen.

 Severity: The extent to which something could happen (measure of how bad/ how good).

 Control: Any action taken to manage (reduce) risk and increase the likelihood that the organization’s objectives and goals will be achieved.
 Management is responsible for planning, organizing, and implementing controls.

 Risk Assessment: An analysis of what could go wrong and to what extent.

 What happens during Risk Assessment?

 Each year, City departments document their critical functions and services and identify key risks and controls for each of those functions/ services.
-By cataloguing this information, the City can better determine which risks could most prevent the organization from achieving its goals and objectives.
+By cataloging this information, the City can better determine which risks could most prevent the organization from achieving its goals and objectives.